For years, partners have used headache as an excuse to avoid lovemaking. For some people, lovemaking is the cause of the headache.

 Though reluctant to discuss his sex life with his doctor, Jack made an appointment and described his symptoms.
 To his relief, the doctor was able to rule out a hemorrhage and other life-threatening conditions.
 He diagnosed Jack's pain as benign sexual headache, a lesser-known type of headache triggered by orgasm.

-These headaches are rare and are most common in men and can appear in their 20's, then again in their mid-30's.
+These headaches are rare and are most common in men.
+They can appear in the 20's and then again in the mid-30's.
 If you have these types of headaches, it is important to see your doctor to make sure you do not have a more serious condition.
-If you are prone to headaches, especially migraines, then here is some information that may be helpful.
+If you are prone to headaches, especially migraines, here is some information that may be helpful.

 There are different types of headaches depending on how and when they happen: